junheeo/tips_learned/youcompleteme_cmake_llvm_vundle_vim_llvm.md

 should be printed as accordingly to our main() function.

 OLAS is the project name that we defined in the CMakeLists.txt previously hence the executable name is OLAS.
+This is due to setting add_executable(${PROJECT_NAME} main.cpp) in CMakeLists.